 What are the advantages of legal assistance given by specialized clinics or agencies?

 -the contract between the biological parents and the surrogate mother will be elaborated by professional lawyers who have big experience in surrogacy area.
 The document stipulates the patients’ and surrogate mother’s rights and responsibilities.
 It will minimize the risk of having any difficulties that may arise from a surrogacy arrangement;

-- a surrogacy agency or a legal department of an IVF clinic controls a surrogacy arrangement implementation at all its stages and guarantees high quality services.
-The agency selects a surrogate, who meets all the requirements, performs IVF, deals with the travelling arrangements and the accommodation of the surrogate mother up to the delivery, elaborates documents to be signed by the surrogate, solves legal problems of any complexity.
+- a surrogacy agency or a legal department of an IVF clinic controls a surrogacy arrangement implementation at all its stages and guarantees high-quality services.
+The agency selects a surrogate, who meets all the requirements, performs IVF, deals with the traveling arrangements and the accommodation of the surrogate mother up to the delivery, elaborates documents to be signed by the surrogate, solves legal problems of any complexity.

 Nova Clinic can offer pregnancy care for a surrogate mother (on the request of the biological parents) and provides assistance in visa obtaining, in booking tickets and accommodating the genetic parents.